jasonkresch/bots/README.md

 ### Downloading without git

-If you do not have git installed:

-Download the this project's zip file by running the following command from your terminal:
+If you do not have git installed, download the project's zip file by running the following command from your terminal:

   `wget "https://github.com/jasonkresch/bots/archive/refs/heads/main.zip"`

+*If you are on Windows or if the 'wget' command fails*, you can instead download the project ZIP file by [clicking here](https://github.com/jasonkresch/bots/archive/refs/heads/main.zip).
+If you download this file directly, you must extract it and then us the 'cd' command to change the directory to the location of the extracted files.

 From the terminal, go to the location where the ZIP was downloaded, and extract the ZIP file contents using the following command: